magneticio/vamp.io/content/documentation/how vamp works/persistence-key-value-store.md

 ## Persistence
 Vamp uses Elasticsearch (ES) as main persistence (e.g. for artifacts and events).
-Vamp is not demanding in ES resources, so a small ES installation is sufficient for Vamp indexes (index names are configurable).
+Vamp is not demanding in ES resources, so a small ES installation is sufficient for Vamp indices (index names are configurable).
 Vamp can also use an existing ES cluster.

 ## Key-value (KV) store